Stiivi/brewery/doc/node_reference.rst

    * - attribute
      - description
    * - format
-     - Format string to be used
+     - Format string to be used.
+Default is to print all field values separated by tab character.
-   * - output
+   * - target
      - IO object.
 If not set then sys.stdout will be used.
 If it is a string, then it is considered a filename.
    * - delimiter
      - Record delimiter.
 By default it is new line character.